mzazon/awesome-cloud-projects/aws/database-performance-tuning-parameters/database-performance-tuning-parameters.md

     echo "✅ Read replica created: $REPLICA_ENDPOINT"
     ```

+    The read replica now provides additional read capacity with the same performance optimizations as the primary instance.
+This configuration enables read load distribution while maintaining consistent query performance across both instances.
+The replica can handle read-only queries, reducing load on the primary database and improving overall application performance.

 12. **Set Up Automated Parameter Monitoring and Alerting**:

+    Automated monitoring and alerting ensure that parameter tuning benefits are maintained over time and that performance issues are detected early.
+CloudWatch alarms provide proactive notification when key metrics exceed optimal thresholds, enabling rapid response to performance degradations.
+The alert thresholds are configured based on the instance specifications and expected workload patterns, providing early warning without generating false positives.

     ```bash
     # Create CloudWatch alarms for database performance